shanicohen1902/tikal-data-engineering-workshop/readme.md

 **Objective**: Generate documentation for your dbt models and seeds.

 ### Instructions:
-1. Create a new model in your dbt project that calculates total costs based on the usage and service cost data.
+1. Create a new model `cost_allocation` in your dbt project that calculates total costs based on the usage and service cost data
 2. Use the `description` property in your model file to document the purpose of the model.
-3. Add descriptions for each column in the `usage` and `service_costs` tables using the `description` property in the schema file.
+3. Add descriptions for each column in the `usage` and `cost_allocation` tables using the `description` property in the schema file.
 4. Run `dbt docs generate` to create the documentation.
 5. Open the documentation in your browser using `dbt docs serve` and explore the generated documentation.